 This trip begins with a spectacular helicopter flight deep into Mount Robson Provincial Park.
-We’ll spend two days sampling some of the best hiking in the region before shouldering our packs for the easy two day hike back to civiization.
-The hike out involves walking through the Valley of a Thousand Falls, camping under the pyramid peak of Whitehorn Mountain and ending up in the ranges furthest east coastal rainforest with towering cedars, spruce and hemlock.
+We’ll spend two days sampling some of the best hiking in the region before shouldering our packs for the easy two-day hike back to civilization.
+The hike out involves walking through the Valley of a Thousand Falls, camping under the pyramid peak of Whitehorn Mountain, and ending up in the ranges furthest east coastal rainforest with towering cedars, spruce, and hemlock.

 This is a great trip for a first backcountry backpacking experience or for those who like to keep pack weights to a minimum.
 The tallest peak in the Canadian Rockies doesn’t need to be climbed to be fully enjoyed but we can do that if you so desire!
-Click the link below.
+Click this link to find out how.

 Day 1: Canmore to Mount Robson Park

 At 8.30 am we meet at the Yamnuska Mountain Adventures office in Canmore.
 We’ll go over the trip with you and check to see that you are properly outfitted before leaving for Mount Robson.

 We drive (3.5hours) along what is arguably one of the most spectacular highways in the world, the Banff – Jasper Parkway to the town of Jasper.
 We will stop en-route for a short hike to stretch our legs at the Columbia Icefields.
 From Jasper, we head 80km west on the Yellowhead Highway to Mount Robson Provincial Park where we will first see the peak of Robson looming high above.
 We camp at Robson Meadows for the night.

 Day 2: Fly to Robson Pass and Berg Lake